Planning

 We will not recommend a particular sailmaker or cut of sail.
 The presumptions are too great for what may be your style of tuning and local sailing conditions.
 If you and the locals have preferences then you will have a sailmaker in mind.
 If you don't, then it will not matter as all make good sails.
 Call the sailmaker and let them know that you are new to the class and ask their recommendations.

 TS40 sails have been the most popular material for some time for all around needs.
-This material provides good stability in winds to around seven or eight miles an hour.
+This material provides good stability in winds to around three to seven miles an hour.
 They will work beyond this but require more knowledgeable sail tuning.

 The 1.2 jib and 2.0 drafting Mylar sails will perform well in this range.
 2.0 jib sails are also available.
+Mylar is difficult to store and creases easily.
 This cloth is limited and specific to certain sailmakers.
+So is the Test 505.

 More information on sail materials